-Immediately after the closing of the transactions, and assuming Sabby exercises the Sabby participation right in full, but before the issuance of the holdback shares or the shares issuable upon achievement of the development milestone, former Essentialis stockholders, management carve-out plan participants and service providers will hold approximately 29.90% of the outstanding shares of Capnia common stock, participants in the concurrent financing will hold approximately 19.15% of the outstanding shares of Capnia common stock and the current holders of Capnia common stock will hold approximately 50.95% of the outstanding shares of Capnia common stock, based on 29,566,952 shares of Capnia common stock outstanding as of January 4, 2017 (inclusive of 16,786,952 shares of Capnia common stock outstanding and 12,780,000 shares issuable upon conversion of the Capnia Series B convertible preferred stock).
-If all of the shares subject to the holdback are released and the development milestone is achieved and the maximum number of shares of Capnia common stock is issued in connection with the transactions, former Essentialis stockholders, management carve-out plan participants and service providers will hold approximately 35.95% of the outstanding shares of Capnia common stock, participants in the concurrent financing will hold approximately 17.50% of the outstanding shares of Capnia common stock and the current holders of Capnia common stock will hold approximately 46.55% of the outstanding shares of Capnia common stock, based on 29.566.952 shares of Capnia common stock outstanding as of January 4, 2017 (inclusive of 16,786,952 shares of Capnia common stock outstanding and 12,780,000 shares issuable upon conversion of the Capnia Series B convertible preferred stock.
+Immediately after the closing of the transactions, and assuming Sabby exercises the Sabby participation right in full, but before the issuance of the holdback shares or the shares issuable upon achievement of the development milestone, former Essentialis stockholders, management carve-out plan participants and service providers will hold approximately 29.96% of the outstanding shares of Capnia common stock, participants in the concurrent financing will hold approximately 22.0% of the outstanding shares of Capnia common stock and the current holders of Capnia common stock will hold approximately 48.04% of the outstanding shares of Capnia common stock and the current holders of Capnia common stock will hold approximately 1, 2017 (inclusive of 18,146,272 shares of Capnia common stock outstanding and 12,179,000 shares issuable upon conversion of the Capnia Series B convertible preferred stock).
+If all of the shares subject to the holdback are released and the development milestone is achieved and the maximum number of shares of Capnia common stock is issued in connection with the transactions, former Essentialis stockholders, management carve-out plan participants and service providers will hold approximately 35.56% of the outstanding shares of Capnia common stock, participants in the concurrent financing will hold approximately 20.24% of the outstanding shares of Capnia common stock and the current holders of Capnia common stock will hold approximately 44.20% of the outstanding shares of Capnia common stock and the current holders of Capnia common stock will hold approximately 44.20% of the outstanding shares of Capnia common stock and the current holders of Capnia common stock will hold approximately 44.20% of the outstanding shares of Capnia common stock and the current holders of Capnia common stock will hold approximately 44.20% of the outstanding shares of Capnia common stock and the current holders of Capnia common stock will hold approximately 44.20% of the outstanding shares of Capnia common stock and the outstanding shares of Capnia common stock, based on 30,352,272 shares of Capnia common stock outstanding as of February 1, 2017 (inclusive of 18,146,272 shares of Capnia common stock outstanding and 12,197,000 shares issuable upon conversion of the Capnia Series B convertible preferred stock.
 Additionally, Sabby may, in its sole discretion, elect not to exercise the Sabby participation right, or elect to exercise only a portion of the right.
-In the event Sabby elects not to exercise the Sabby participation right, or to exercises the Sabby participation right in part, the number of shares issuable in the concurrent financing would be equal to the 8,333,333 shares issuable in the merger financing plus the number of shares represented by the portion of the Sabby participation right actually exercised, if any.
+In the event Sabby elects not to exercise the Sabby participation right in part, the number of shares issuable in the merger financing would be equal to the 8,333,333 shares issuable in the merger financing plus 2,083,333 shares issuable in the Aspire financing transaction plus the number of shares subject to the Sabby participation right, Capnia, in its sole discretion, may choose sell whatever portion of the 3,472,222 shares subject to the Sabby participation right that is not purchased by Sabby, to another investor on the same terms and conditions.